-Nobeoka residents are divided into two groups: those who like the rich taste of breast fillet, and those who prefer the simpler taste of thigh fillet.
+Residents of Nobeoka are divided into two groups: those who like the rich taste of thigh fillet, and those who prefer the leaner taste of breast fillet.

-Nobeoka “Karamen” or “Spicy Noodles” is a soup made with a secret base.
-Chopped hot peppers, garlic, chives, and ground meat are mixed in, then an egg is added to make “Masumoto Karamen.”
-One of the soup’s main characteristics is its slightly chewy noodles, which are made with both soba and wheat flour.
-There are 25 levels of spice for you to choose from.
+Nobeoka “Karamen” is a spicy noodle soup made with a secret base.
+To make Karamen, chopped hot peppers, garlic, chives, and ground meat are added to the broth before an egg is mixed in.
+One of the soup’s main characteristics is its slightly chewy “konyaku” noodles, which are made with both soba and wheat flour.
+There are increasing levels of spice to choose from.

-There are many traditional ways to prepare Ayu.
-You can grill it with salt or miso, or cook it up with some rice.
+There are many traditional ways to prepare Ayu, a kind of sweetfish.
+You can grill the fish with salt or miso, or cook it up with some rice.
 Grilled Ayu with miso is a local specialty!

 Japanese Spiny Lobster

-September to mid-April is lobster catching season and many spiny lobsters can be found in ports all around Nobeoka.
-Spiny lobsters caught in Nobeoka are fresh and rich.
-The best way to prepare spiny lobster is to grill it with salt or eat it as sashimi.
+September to mid-April is lobster season and many spiny lobsters can be found in ports all around Nobeoka.
+Spiny lobsters caught in Nobeoka have a fresh and rich taste.
+The best way to prepare spiny lobsters is to grill them with salt or eat them raw as sashimi.